-Probably one of the most irritating of news Windows 7 it is Program Compatibility Assistant.
+Probably one of the most irritating of news OS Windows 7 is Program Compatibility Assistant.
 Almost every time install an application on this system (especially when it comes to older applications but the system) after the installation process is complete, the same window "blooms" in the middle of the monitor warning us that "Might not have this program installed correctly"(Which, indeed, may sometimes be true, but to you whenever you happened?
 Once?
 Twice?
 Never?).

 How can we disable Program Compatibility Assistant?

-Program Compatibility Assistant can be disabled by following two simple methods, one involving a change in system services (Method available for users of all versions Windows 7) And one visiting Group Policy Editor (feature available for users 7 Windows Home Premium).
+Program Compatibility Assistant can be disabled by following two simple methods, one involving a change in system services (Method available for users of all versions Windows 7) And one visiting Group Policy Editor (feature available for users Windows 7 Home Premium).